 - App Provided: Optional software for IOS, Android, Windows, MacOS X. This microscope can support Android 6.0+, iOS 9.0 or later, Windows vista/7/8/10/11 or later, MacOS X 11 or later.

 - Magnification & High Definition: 2 million pixels, 1080P HD picture quality for smartphone, 720P for computer, 50x more magnification can meet your daily needs.
 Built-in 8 Dimmable LEDs provide enough illuminance.

-- Easy to Carry: It is very easy to charge and the charge lasts for a long time.
+- Easy to Carry, Rechargeable: When fully charged(about 3 hous), it can last for about 3 hours.
 It makes for a very useful and fun tool to always have with you in the outdoors.
 You can enjoy the portable mini pocket microscope on your nature hikes.